As a Commonwealth country, Kenya’s legal system descends from English common law.

 In addition, employers must inform and consult trade unions and the Labour Officer (a designated public official within the Ministry of Labour) where the employer is considering terminating an employee on grounds of redundancy.

 Under the current laws, employees may not be represented by legal counsel during the course of their internal disciplinary hearings or consultations preceding termination on grounds of redundancy.

-An employee is liable to pay income tax – commonly known as Pay As You Earn (PAYE) – on income earned or accrued in Kenya.
-A person is considered to be a resident if he has a permanent home in Kenya and was present for any time during a particular tax year, or if he has no permanent home in Kenya but was present in Kenya for at least 183 days in the tax year under consideration or has averaged 122 days in Kenya in the tax year and the previous two years.
+An employee is liable to pay income tax – commonly known as Pay As You Earn (PAYE) – on income earned or accrued in Kenya, or earned outside Kenya by a resident individual.
+A person is considered to be a resident if they have a permanent home in Kenya and were present for any time during a particular tax year, or if they have no permanent home in Kenya but were present in Kenya for at least 183 days in the tax year under consideration or have averaged 122 days in Kenya in the tax year and the previous two years.

-PAYE is based on a graduated scale based on income brackets, with the lowest rate being 10% for monthly income exceeding USD240 and the highest rate being 30% for monthly income exceeding USD324.
+PAYE is based on a graduated scale based on income brackets, with the lowest rate being 10% for monthly income exceeding USD205 and the highest rate being 30% for monthly income exceeding USD276.
 PAYE is withheld and remitted by the employer on a monthly basis to the Kenya Revenue Authority.

 An employee will also contribute prescribed amounts to the National Hospital Insurance Fund (NHIF) and the National Social Security Fund (NSSF).

-An employer is responsible for remitting PAYE to the Kenya Revenue Authority every month.
-The employer is also responsible for remitting the employee’s NHIF and NSSF monthly contributions.
+An employer is responsible for remitting PAYE to the Kenya Revenue Authority every month., and for remitting the employee’s NHIF and NSSF monthly contributions.

 Companies carrying on business in Kenya are subject to the following taxes.